jasoncortese/fast-inverse-square-root/PITCHME.md

 @snapend

 @snap[south span-85 text-05 text-black]
-<div style="margin-bottom: 100px; text-align: left">This was credited to John Carmack who was lead programmer on the Quake software, but can be traced back through Gary Tarolli of SGI, and ultimately to the mid-80s and Greg Walsh and Cleve Moler working for Ardent Computers.</div>
+<div style="margin-bottom: 100px; text-align: left">This was credited to John Carmack who was lead programmer on the Quake software, but can be traced back past the 90s with Gary Tarolli of SGI, and ultimately to the mid-80s with Greg Walsh drawing inspiration from Cleve Moler while working at Ardent Computers.</div>
 @snapend

 @snap[midpoint span-65 text-05]